Master’s in reading and literacy

 A report conducted by the National Center of Education Statistics found that 21 percent of Americans are either illiterate or functionally illiterate, and that the majority of these people were white U.S. born adults, thus ruling out language as being the major factor.
 This concentration will look at the reasons behind this shocking statistic while teaching you the skills needed to teach adults how to read.

-Certification is earned by becoming competent in a specific area of reading literacy, and generally includes coursework and practical experience.
+Certification is earned by becoming competent in a specific area of reading and literacy, and generally includes coursework and practical experience.
 A certificate can help you develop your knowledge and expertise in the area you plan to work in.

 A certificate in dyslexia will provide you with the knowledge and skills, based on evidence-based research, to be competent in teaching people with dyslexia how to read.
 You will learn about approaches, assessment techniques, and how to implement a program to improve the writing, reading, and fluency development of a child or adult with dyslexia.